-- When buying a new toaster, always buy from a reputable dealer, and follow the manufacturer’s instructions on using and cleaning.
+- With any toaster, always follow the manufacturer’s instructions on using and cleaning.

 - Always register a new toaster with the manufacturer.
 That way you can be contacted easily if a safety notice or recall is required.
 While the chances of a faulty product causing serious damage are small, the risk is still there and returning a faulty product or ordering its repair is very easy to do.
 To register all your appliances, regardless of age, visit our Product Registration page.